Rotman School of Management: Other programs

 The Master of Financial Risk Management program prepares students with strong analytic and quantitative skills for careers in the finance industry.
-The eight-month program includes a 2-month risk management project, which partners students to work with risk management professionals to tackle a real issue of interest to financial institutions.
+The 10-month program includes a 2-month risk management project, which partners students to work with risk management professionals to tackle a real issue of interest to financial institutions.

 The Graduate Diploma in Professional Accounting is a 12-week summer program that deepens the' knowledge of accounting while satisfying four modules of the CPA Professional Education Program (CPA PEP).
 The program prepares students for the Common Final Examination (CFE) and allows them to advance straight to the Capstone 1 module in the CPA PEP.
 Students with employment offers from an accounting firm before or after starting the GDipPA should inquire with their employer about potential tuition subsidies.

+Offered over 11 months, the Master of Management Analytics (MMA) program is designed to give students advanced analytics skills required to shape business decisions, as well as exposure to newest predictive tools in machine learning and artificial intelligence.

 The JD/MBA program is a four-year degree offered by the Rotman School and the University of Toronto's Faculty of Law.
 This program combines graduate training in management with a degree in law.
 Taken separately, these two degrees would take five years to complete.

 The Jeffrey Skoll BASc/MBA program brings together undergraduate studies in engineering and an MBA.
 It is oriented towards careers in technology-based businesses.

+The PharmD/MBA is a five-year degree offered in partnership with the Leslie Dan Faculty of Pharmacy and aims to pharmacists with the business skills needed to become leaders in the industry.

+The MBA/MGA is a joint program with the Munk School of Global Affairs and Public Policy and offers students with an opportunity to integrate an international approach and perspective into their study of business and bring a business perspective to the study of global affairs.

+The MDA/MBA is a five-year combined degree program offered in partnership with the Temerty Faculty of Medicine and is designed to provide a select group of medical students with the leadership skills to address the innovations transforming the healthcare and life sciences, an $8-trillion global industry.

 The Master of Financial Economics program is offered jointly with the Department of Economics.
 It includes a two semesters of coursework, a summer internship, followed by one more semester of classes.

 The Collaborative Program in Asia-Pacific Studies is a collaborative master's degree program, taken alongside the MBA program.
 It provides advanced training in the historical and social science studies of modern East and Southeast Asia.

-Students admitted to the MBA program can apply to the Collaborative Program in Environmental Studies, a collaborative program offered through the University of Toronto’s Centre for Environment.
+Students admitted to the MBA program can apply to the Collaborative Program in Environmental Studies, a collaborative program offered through the University of Toronto's Centre for Environment.